-These examples show that it is generally possible to obtain unfavourable VaR scenarios by a suitable choice of $\beta = \alpha + \varepsilon$ in the definition of W, i.e. scenarios which lead to an opposite diversification effect in the portfolio and which are sometimes close to the worst VaR scenario.
+Examples 1-3 show that it is generally possible to obtain unfavourable VaR scenarios by a suitable choice of $\beta = \alpha + \varepsilon$ in the definition of W, i.e. scenarios which lead to an opposite diversification effect in the portfolio and which are sometimes close to the worst VaR scenario.